workkkfor2012/gemini-coder/packages/website/docs/context-selection.md

 # Context selection

-What sets Gemini Coder apart from other AI coding assistants is its focus on manual context selection.
+What sets Code Web Chat apart from other AI coding assistants is its focus on manual context selection.

 The extension gives you full control over which files are attached to chats, FIM, or refactoring requests.
 Our design choice supports traditional, thoughtful programming, allowing you to maximize AI capabilities while minimizing spending.

-Gemini Coder provides three context-related views:
+Code Web Chat provides three context-related views:

 - open editors
 - workspace tree